Security is an important concern for most organizations and people who run Kubernetes

 The commands used in the tutorial assume that you are using

 Docker as your container runtime.
-(The cluster that kind
+(The cluster that kind creates may

 use a different container runtime internally).
 You could also use